astraube/jet-jed-vuejs/README.md

 npm install

 # serve with hot reload at localhost:8080
+# for development
 npm run dev

+# serve with hot reload at localhost:8080
+# for for production with minification
+npm run start

 # build for production with minification
 npm run build